-After an accident, the most important thing for you to do is get immediate medical treatment and have access to doctors, therapists, and other healthcare professionals.
+After a bus accident, the most important thing for you to do is get immediate medical treatment and have access to doctors, therapists, and other healthcare professionals.
 In most cases, if you do not have health insurance, we can connect you with highly regarded doctors in the community who can treat you.
-Your medical bills will then factor into what we demand from the at-fault parties and ultimately be paid back from the proceeds of your case.
-Also, in some cases, if you qualify, our resourceful Los Angeles bus accident lawyers can help you ascertain free or low cost coverage through programs such as Medi-Cal, Medi-Care, and others.
+Your medical bills will then factor into what we demand from the at-fault parties and ultimately be paid back from the proceeds of your bus accident case.
+Also, in some cases, if you qualify, our resourceful Los Angeles bus accident lawyers can help you ascertain free or low-cost coverage through programs such as Medi-Cal, Medi-Care, and others.

-When you suffer serious injuries, it is often impossible to carry on with your normal life activities, including work.
+When you suffer serious injuries from a bus accident, it is often impossible to carry on with your normal life activities, including work.
 While the other side is on the hook for lost income, a settlement or trial verdict can take some time.
 Fortunately, to get you through, we work with companies that can provide you a loan secured and paid back by the proceeds of your case.
 Additionally, in some circumstances, we can advance you money on the anticipated proceeds of your case.

 Who are the most common defendants in a bus injury lawsuit?

 The prime targets of a bus injury lawsuit can include the following:

 - The public entity that owns and/or operates the bus

 - A private business, corporation, or non-profit that owns and/or operates the bus